6 Causes of Fishy-smelling Watery Diarrhea.

 Fishy-smelling watery diarrhea is often due to acute infection (giardiasis, viral, or bacterial gastroenteritis).
-However, chronic offensive stools can result from various conditions such as celiac disease, chronic giardiasis, food intolerance, and others.
+However, chronic offensive stools can result from conditions such as celiac disease, chronic giardiasis, food intolerance, etc.

 The following are the common causes of fishy-smelling watery stools: